 Here are some examples of Amazon SKUs and how they function.

 SKUs Based on Product’s Title

-Take the first letter of each component in the title and turn it into your Amazon SKU number, for example, if your product is called Cisco 3560-CX Switch.
+Take the first letter of each component in the title and turn it into your Amazon SKU number, for example, if your product is Cisco 3560-CX Switch.
 The SKU in this situation will be C3S.

 SKU Based on a Product’s Attributes

 For example, if your product is called Catalyst PON 4-Port PoE Voice-Activated, the Amazon SKU number will be changed to P-4P-P-VA.

 SKU Arranged Based On The Importance Of Variables

 For example, a product named “Premium Boar Bristle Beard Brush – Real Wooden Handle” might have an SKU like PR-BB-BB-RWH.